bitcoincashorg/spec/reenable-op-codes.md

 ## Risks and philosophical approach

 In general the approach taken is a minimalist one in order limit edge cases as much as possible.
-Where it is possible for a single more primitive op code to be combined with other op codes to achieve a functionality that is preferred over a more complex op code.
+Where it is possible for a primitive op codes used in conjuction with existing op codes to be combined to produce several more complex operations that is preferred over a set more complex op codes.
 Input conditions that create ambiguous or undefined behaviour should fail fast.

 Each op code should be examined for the following risk conditions and mitigating behaviour defined explcitly:
 * Operand byte length mismatch.
 Where it would be normally expected that two operands would be of matching byte lengths